 Verizon 5G Home Internet – Should You Get It?

-In spite of these website issues, the bottom line is that Verizon 5G was still a good deal for me.
-If you’re sick of the rising cost of Internet access, and you’re getting your Internet from a cable TV provider, I would recommend checking to see if you can get 5G Internet access from Verizon or T-Mobile, or fiber from companies like Frontier.
-If one of these services is available in your area, you could save a bundle.
-These companies are eager to roll out these new services and are offering good prices.
-It’s still early, but so far, Verizon 5G Home Internet has been working well for me.
-I’ll keep this article updated with any new developments!
+Despite these website issues, Verizon 5G has been a good deal for me and I’m saving $30/month.
+If you’re sick of the rising cost of Internet access, and you’re getting Internet from a cable TV provider, I would recommend checking to see if you can get 5G Internet access from Verizon or T-Mobile.

 Pros

-- Built-in Wi-Fi and Ethernet router are sufficient for small homes.
+• Built-in Wi-Fi and Ethernet router is sufficient for small homes and apartments.

 Cons

-- Not available in all locations; speed may vary according to your cell reception.
+• Not available in all locations; speed may vary according to your location.

 How much are you paying for Internet access?
 Any questions or comments?
 Leave a comment below! – Brian